 A supervisor apprised of the need for a public alert is responsible for making the appropriate notifications based upon the circumstances of each situation.
-The supervisor shall promptly notify the Deputy Chief of Police, or the Chief of Police when any public alert is generated.
+The supervisor shall promptly notify the Chief of Police, the appropriate Lieutenant and the Chief of Police when any public alert is generated.